swapnilk30/java-developer-notes/06_CoreJava.md

 if you do so a compile time error will be generated.

+### Why Strings are Immutable or final in Java ?
+1. Immutable String or Object that can not be modified once it is created.
+But We can only change the reference to the object.
+2. The String is immutable in java because of the security,synchronization and concurrency ,caching and class loading.

+### Why java provided with String Constant Pool as we can store the objects in heap memory ?
+- String Constant Pool provides the facility of reusability of the existing string object.
+- When a new string object is created using the string literals ,then JVM first checks in the pool if this string already exists or not. if it exists ,then it will reference the existing string rather than creating a new object.
+- this will help in the speeding up of the application and also helps in saving the memory as no two objects will have the same content.

 ### What is public static void main(String[] args) ?
     public - this method is accessible from outside the class. static - No object is required to call the main method.